-New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.5%.
+&lt;sup>2New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.5%.

-The investment policy used for the Core Fund involves reducing equity exposure by leveraging lower-volatility assets, such as fixed income securities.
+&lt;sup>3The investment policy used for the Core Fund involves reducing equity exposure by leveraging lower-volatility assets, such as fixed income securities.
 This results in an asset allocation beyond 100%.
-Currently, an asset allocation target of 15% policy leverage is used, subject to an allowable range of up to 20%.
+Currently, an asset allocation target of 12% policy leverage is used, subject to an allowable range of up to 20%.